Rebrand concept for emergency ‘main street’ lender

 From the outside looking in you’d be hard-pressed to spot that difference, though.
 All downmarket lenders share the same language, all appear compassionate, kind; all invoke that ‘human touch’ (hand-drawn icons, saccarine stock photos); all traffic in the same folksy signs and symbols (piggybanks); love blue; portray the bank as neoclassical greek temple (you should feel so blessed to get this money!), etc.

-a dumb, vulgar reduction of consumer history, competency, and trustworthiness introduced in 1989 as the FICO Score.
+Yet nothing they share is so hideous and invested with rhetorical power as the credit score meter, a dumb, vulgar reduction of consumer history, competency, and trustworthiness introduced in 1989 as the FICO Score.
 (FICO unironically says it ‘took prejudice out of the equation.’)
 This simple score, illustrated as a number along a continuum between 300 and 850, is supposed to tell a lender the inverse degree of risk a potential borrower carries.

 Being only one of a handful of OMF’s qualifying factors I thought its erasure and subversion was an interesting departure point.